This article has links to products and services we love, which we may make commission from.

 The main street is Byres Road, which is always busy with brunchers and shoppers.

-Visit Oran Mor for gigs and don’t miss the cute cobbled street, Ashton Lane, for drinks under the fairy lights.
+Visit Oran Mor for gigs, and don’t miss the cute cobbled street, Ashton Lane, for drinks under the fairy lights.

-However, we are not quite finished with the West End yet because at the bottom of Byres Road you will find Argyle Street, which runs into the Finnieston neighbourhood.
+However, we are not quite finished with the West End yet because, at the bottom of Byres Road, you will find Argyle Street, which runs into the Finnieston neighbourhood.

-Head here to listen to trad music, especially around Celtic Connections time but this area has exploded in the past years.
+However, this area has exploded in the past years.

-Finnieston Road leads to the Clyde, the Ovo Hydro, Glasgow SECC, Clydeside Distillery and the Transport Museum.
+Finnieston Road leads to the Clyde, the Ovo Hydro, Glasgow SECC, Clydeside Distillery, and the Transport Museum.

 Getting Around Glasgow

-Glasgow has an extensive network of bus routes, trains and also our beloved underground aka the metro or subway.
+Glasgow has an extensive network of bus routes, trains, and also our beloved underground, aka the metro or subway.

 The game involves getting off at each stop and having a tipple!